coddingtonbear/jira-select/readme.md

-# Jira-CSV: Easily export issues from Jira to a CSV file
+# Jira-Select: Easily export issues from Jira to CSV

 ## Quickstart